StollLab/dive/README.md

 ### Setup

 You can install `dive` using `pip`.
-Please note that the installation name is `dive-MCMC`.
+Please note that the installation name is `dive-EPR`.

-    pip install dive-MCMC
+    pip install dive-EPR

 You can also directly clone the `dive` directory.
 Please make sure to also import the necessary packages.